-Type of pain is asked during diagnosis and case history to come to a conclusion based on the nature of the pain on the underlying condition or disease responsible.
+Type of pain is asked during diagnosis and Dental case history to come to a conclusion based on the nature of the pain on the underlying condition or disease responsible.
 Different types of pains are characteristic of different types of dental diseases or conditions.
+It helps us in coming to a initial diagnosis of whether it is Reversible Pulpitis or Irreversible Pulpitis, apical periodontitis or cracked tooth syndrome based on the type of pain felt by the patient.

 As we all know during diagnosis we rely on the type and time of pain to come to a conclusion of certain types of conditions which have characteristic pain patterns like reversible pulpitis and irreversible pulpitis.
 So here we are going to include some of the other types of pains which are associated with dental condition which will be helpful in diagnosis and treatment plan.